-In the Old Testament (Tanakh), there are many specific blood sacrifices listed and each one was a covering over the particular sin or sins, an atonement.
+In the Hebrew Bible (Old Testament), there are many specific blood sacrifices listed and each one was a covering over the particular sin or sins, an atonement.
 This is why the sacrifices had to be repeated, and this is why there is the annual Jewish holiday, Yom Kippur, the day of Atonement.

 In the New Testament, at the very central heart of the gospel is that the saving death of Jesus is the final atonement, for it is the propitiation: the quenching of God’s wrath for us when He completely removed our sins and took them onto Himself (expiation) thereby reconciling those who believe to God forever!

-Good Friday (In 2019: Friday April 19) is the recognition of just what happened in His death.
-(Although it does not end there.
+Good Friday is the recognition of just what happened in His death.
+Although, it does not end there.
 It is Friday, but Sunday is coming; Resurrection Sunday (Easter)!

 Good Friday Dates: April 7, 2023, March 29, 2024, April 18, 2025, April 3, 2026.